mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

         GPL3 (with MatLab) : http://spams-devel.gforge.inria.fr/downloads.html

+  Winner-Take-All Autoencoders
+    Alireza Makhzani, Brendan Frey (University of Toronto) makhzani, frey@psi.toronto.edu

+    Nice idea for enforcing sparseness :
+      Choose highest k% from 'hidden layer' (the sparse binary layer) to be 'on' (others zero) But do the k% accross each column in a batch, rather than accross the entries in each vector Reduces the 'useless column' problem, by enforcing that each column gets used 'enough'

       Constructive Idea :
         Non-negative vectors can't be subtracted/etc like regular ones So the A-is-to-B as X-is-to-? test (which requires 'algebra') needs to be re-considered